revk/ESP32-EPD/README.md

 This can be `http://` URL serving a PNG image, or just the end appended to `baseurl`.
 It is recommended that this is 1 bit indexed, but can be any valid PNG (memory permitting).
 It can include *alpha* channel to control if plotted.

-The image is typcially stored in SD card if present as a backup.
+The image is typically stored in SD card if present as a backup.
 If the image is not a URL, then the SD card is checked anyway.

 Note, if the image does not end `.`*something* (and has now `?`) a `.png` is appended.
 This is useful for things like `$WEATHER.current.condition.code` as an image name like `1030.png` for *Mist*.

+SolarEdge data can also be accessed, e.g. `$SOLAR.siteCurrentPowerFlow.GRID.currentPower`

 ### QR